rpf13/sportsshooting_react/README.md

 - SignIn
 - SignUp

 The matches icon appears red because it is active, it is the home url.
-This should give the user already hint about the functionality.
+This should give the user already a hint about the functionality.
 Hovering over the SignIn or SignUp icons will change their color, indicating that the user can click on it.
-Once clocked, the icon remains acive and hence turns color to red.
+Once clicked, the icon remains acive and hence turns color to red.

 ![Navbar authenticated](docs/images/feat_nav_auth.png)

-If a user is authenticated, the navbar looks slightly different but keeping the previously mentioned concept of functionality and design.
+If a user is authenticated, the navbar looks slightly different but keeps the previously mentioned concept of functionality and design.
 The following additional icons will show up:
 - Add Match -> redirects to the form to create a new match entry
 - Add Gun -> redirects to the form to create a new gun database entry